alvin677/graphics.h/README.md

 # graphics.h
-A graphics library that can be used in C/C++
+A console graphics library that can be used in C/C++

 To use, simply put the graphics.h file in your repos/PROJECTNAME/PROJECTNAME/ folder.